-This post is an updated version and was originally published in november 2016.
+This article in an updated version and was originally published in november 2016.

 “Julie who is CC’d in this email will contact you to schedule the meeting”